cbetta/cbetta.github.com/source/blog/2016-10-28-using-letsencrypt-with-sinatra-on-heroku.html.markdown

 This is a short and straightforward tutorial showing how to use [Sinatra](http://www.sinatrarb.com/) on [Heroku](https://heroku.com) with an auto-renewing SSL certificate from [LetsEncrypt](https://letsencrypt.org/).

-LetsEncrypt is awesome because it's believes security should be built into the web without any extra cost.
+LetsEncrypt is awesome as it believes security should be built into the web without any extra cost.

 The code for this demo is on [Github](https://github.com/cbetta/sinatra-lets-encrypt-heroku-demo).
 There is both a `before` and `after` branch with the code before and after I added SSL respectively.